Taking offense: An emotion reconsidered

 In Treatment For Crime: Philosophical Essays on Neurointerventions in Criminal Justice,eds.
-David Birks and Tom Douglas, Oxford University Press.
-In press.
+David Birks & Tom Douglas, 2018, Oxford University Press.

 Treating those who commit crimes or behave in ways deemed socially undesirable with medical interventions targeting the brain, or ‘neurointerventions’, comes with a history full of appalling cases, including the chemical castration of men convicted of consensual same-sex relations, electric shocks to treat the ‘non-compliant’, and lobotomies.
 This chapter argues that this history should make us doubt that it is ethical to try again.

 How to be a Responsibility-Sensitive Egalitarian: From Metaphysics to Social Practice

 Political Studies, vol. 64 (3), 2016, pp. 748 -764